-The task of proving the consistency for the number theoretic formalism and for analysis is hereby mathematically sharply delimited.
+The task of proving consistency for the number theoretic formalism and for analysis is hereby mathematically sharply delimited.
 For its treatment one had Hilbert's approach at one's disposal, and at the beginning it seemed that only an insightful and extensive effort was needed to develop this approach to a complete proof.

 However, this vision has been proved mistaken.
-In spite of intensive efforts and a manifold of contributed proof ideas the desired goal has not been achieved.
-The expectations that had been entertained have been disappointed step by step, whereby it also became apparent that the danger of mistake is particularly great in the domain of metamathematical considerations.
+In spite of intensive efforts and a multitude of contributed proof ideas the desired goal has not been achieved.
+The expectations that had been entertained have been disappointed step by step, and in the same process it also became apparent that the danger of mistake is particularly great in the domain of metamathematical considerations.

-At first the proof for the consistency of analysis seemed to succeed, but this appearance soon revealed itself as an illusion.
-Hereafter one believed to have reached the goal at least for the number theoretic formalism.
-Hilbert's talk in Hamburg "Die Grundlagen der Mathematik" falls in this stage, where at the end he cites a report on a consistency proof by Ackermann, as well as the talk "Probleme der Grundlegung der Mathematik,"31 held in 1928 in Bologna, where Hilbert gave an overview of the situation in proof theory at that time and put forward in part problems of consistency and in part problems of completeness.
+At first the proof of the consistency of analysis seemed to succeed, but this appearance soon revealed itself as an illusion.
+Thereafter it was believed that the goal had been reached at least for the number theoretic formalism.
+Hilbert's talk in Hamburg "Die Grundlagen der Mathematik" falls in this stage, where at the end he cites a report on a consistency proof by Ackermann, as well as the talk "Probleme der Grundlegung der Mathematik," held in 1928 in Bologna, where Hilbert gave an overview of the situation in proof theory at that time and put forward in part problems of consistency and in part problems of completeness.

-$\|^{211}$ Here Hilbert connects all problems of consistency to the ε -axiom, presenting the mathematical domains that are encompassed in place of the various formalisms.
+$\parallel^{211}$ Here Hilbert connects all problems of consistency to the $\varepsilon$ -axiom, presenting the mathematical domains that are encompassed in place of the various formalisms.

-In this presentation is expressed the view, shared at that time by all parties, that the proof for the consistency of the formalism of number theory had been given already by the investigations of Ackermann and v.
+In this presentation is expressed the view, shared at that time by all Math.
+Ann.
+Bd.
+102 Heft 1.

+parties, that the proof for the consistency of the formalism of number theory had been given already by the investigations of Ackermann and v.
 Neumann.

-That in fact this goal had not been achieved yet was only realized when it became dubious, based on a general theorem of K. Gödel, whether it was at all possible to provide a proof for the consistency of the number theoretic formalism with elementary combinatorial methods in the sense of the "finite standpoint".
+That in fact this goal had not yet been achieved was only realized when it became dubious, based on a general theorem of K. Gödel, whether it was at all possible to provide a proof for the consistency of the number theoretic formalism with elementary combinatorial methods in the sense of the "finite standpoint".

-The theorem mentioned is one of the various important results of Gödel's paper "Über formal unentscheidbare Sätze der Principia Mathematica und verwandter Systeme I,"32 which has clarified in a fundamental way the relation between content and formalism-the investigation of which was mentioned by Hilbert in "Axiomatisches Denken" as one of the aims of proof theory.
+The theorem mentioned is one of the various important results of Gödel's paper "Über formal unentscheidbare Sätze der Principia Mathematica und verwandter Systeme I," which has clarified in a fundamental way the relation between content and formalism-the investigation of which was mentioned by Hilbert in "Axiomatisches Denken" as one of the aims of proof theory.